Deep – Fun – Relevant

 It is our aim to acknowledge and respect other peoples’ copyright.
 Images have been used with permission but their creators do not necessarily endorse our opinions.
 Likewise, although these resources are currently free, they are still covered by copyright law and may not be published without permission.
 Some of the images are used under license and may not be reproduced independently of the resources.

 If you wish to translate into another language, please let me know.
 I might be able to put you in touch with others who are doing the same.
-Please also remember that English has over one million words and even us native speakers don’t know them all.
+Please also be aware that English has over one million words and even us native speakers don’t know them all.
 If you are unsure of the meaning of something do feel free to ask and I can re-phrase it for you.

-Brenda Lord BA, PGCE;
+Brenda Lord BA, PGCE

 Member of EurECA – European Educators’ Christian Association